Skip to main content

 • The Huang Tso-ping and Wu Yao-yu Research and Scholarship, for faculty and students at Wuhan University, China: $400, one library school faculty member; $200, two students

 To be eligible, applicants must be of Chinese descent and a CALA member.
 For the student scholarships, applicants should be full-time students who are currently or will soon be enrolled in an ALA-accredited library and information science program.
-Recipients are expected to serve on at least one CALA committee.
+All recipients must serve in a CALA committee/subcommittee/taskforce the following year.

 • Curriculum vitae